SmileiPIC/Smilei/doc/Sphinx/radiation_loss.rst

   and the corrected Landau-Lifshitz (**CLL**) models.

-:numref:`synchrotron_t_gamma_ne` shows the time evolution of the electron energy distribution for different radiation models.
+:numref:`synchrotron_t_gamma_ne` shows the time evolution of the electron Lorentz factor distribution (normalized energy) for different radiation models.
+At the beginning, the distribution is extremely broad due to the Maxwell-Juttner parameters.
+The average energy is well around :math:`\gamma_{-,0} = \varepsilon_{-,0}/mc^2 =  450`
+with maximal energies above :math:`\gamma_{-} =  450`.

-At the beginning, all particles have the same energy.
-Stochastic effects lead the bunch to spread energetically as shown on the Monte-Carlo and the Niel cases.
+In the case of a initially-cold electron beam, stochastic effects would have lead the bunch to spread energetically with the Monte-Carlo and the Niel stochastic models at the beginning of the simulation.
+This effect is hidden since electron energy is already highly spread at the beginning of the interaction.
-This effect is the strongest at the beginning when the quantum parameter is high.
+This effect is the strongest when the quantum parameter is high in the quantum regime.

-In the Monte-Carlo case, some electrons lose all their energy almost immediately.
+In the Monte-Carlo case, some electrons have lost all their energy almost immediately as shown by the lower part of the distribution below :math:`\gamma_{-} =  50` after comparison with the Niel model.

 Then, as the particles cool down, the interaction enters the semi-classical regime where energy jumps are smaller.
-In the classical regime, radiation energy loss reduces the electron spread in energy and in space
+In the classical regime, radiation loss acts oppositely to the quantum regime.
+It reduces the spread in energy and space.
+In the Landau-Lifshitz case, this effect starts at the beginning even in the quantum regime due to the nature of the model.
+For a initially-cold electron bunch, there would not have been energy spread at the beginning of the simulation.
+All electron would have lost their energy in a similar fashion (superimposed behavior).
-In the Landau-Lifshitz case, there is no energy spread.
-This model can be seen as the average behavior of the stochastic ones.
+This model can be seen as the average behavior of the stochastic ones of electron groups having the same initial energy.

 .. _synchrotron_t_gamma_ne: